View Document

 3. skills in contemporary teaching, learning and assessment relevant to their role, the discipline, modes of delivery and the needs of the eligible student cohorts in accordance with the RMIT Educator and Researcher Capability framework.

-(14) The Dean/Head of School/Director (or equivalent) of the school/industry cluster is responsible for ensuring any casual academic staff or external specialists appointed to contribute to the design and/or delivery of programs, courses or units receive appropriate guidance and supervision by a permanent senior academic staff member.
+(14) The Dean/Head of School/Cluster Director (or equivalent) of the school/industry cluster is responsible for ensuring any casual academic staff or external specialists appointed to contribute to the design and/or delivery of programs, courses or units receive appropriate guidance and supervision by a permanent senior academic staff member.

 Course Management Teams